myerscreative/vibepoint/Code/vibepoint/vibepoint/docs/daily-state-reset.md

-# VibePoint — Daily State Reset (Tony Robbins Style)
+# VibePoint — Daily State Reset

 ## The Daily State Reset: 60 Seconds to Power

-Use this exercise anytime to reset your emotional state.
+Use this exercise anytime to regain clarity.

 ---

-### Step 1 — Break the Pattern (10 seconds)
+### Step 1 — Break the Pattern (10s)

-Stand up.
+Change your body.

-Shake out your body.
+Shake out tension.

 Shift your breath.
-Change your physical energy immediately.

 ---

-### Step 2 — Redirect Your Focus (15 seconds)
+### Step 2 — Redirect Your Focus (15s)
-Answer one question:
-**“What is one thing I can influence right now?”**

-Your focus determines your feeling.
+Ask yourself:

+**"What is my mind focused on right now?"**

+*(If images or scenarios appear, notice them too.)*

+Pick a more useful focus.

 ---

-### Step 3 — Upgrade Your Inner Voice (15 seconds)
+### Step 3 — Upgrade Your Inner Voice (15s)
-Say to yourself:
-**“I can handle this.
-I’ve handled things like this before.”**

-Slow the tone.
-Make it strong.
-Make it yours.
+Change the tone and wording of your internal dialogue.

 ---

-### Step 4 — Align Physiology (20 seconds)
+### Step 4 — Align Physiology (20s)
-Take one slow breath in…
-hold…
-and exhale with strength.

-Open your chest.
+Open your posture.

-Lift your posture.
+Deepen your breath.

-Shift your physical presence.
+Shift your physical energy.

 ---

 ## Result
-Your emotional state shifts instantly.
-Use this whenever you need clarity, strength, or momentum.

-VibePoint helps you make this a daily habit.
+State shifts fast when ingredients change.